Pop Up Park at Ladner Wharf

 • Inventory of Social Service Providers in Delta: This inventory was developed by the City of Delta and contains more than 200 listings of social service providers in Delta.
 (Last updated in July, 2021)

 • You Matter to Delta Pocket Guide: This pocket guide provides information about emergency supports and community services in Delta.
-The printed version of the guide is available.
-(Last updated in June 2022.)
-The guide is also available in a Poster format.
-If you would like to order the guide or the poster, please email us at socialplanning@delta.ca.
+Please click here to print (last updated in June 2022).
+Please click here to print in poster format.

 • bc211: a free, confidential, and multilingual 24/7 service that links people to resources for help (online, or by calling or texting 211).